Self-gravitating splitting thin shells: Splitting brane-worlds

 \subsection{Instability against separation of components in non-$Z_2$-symmetric scenarios}

 We now propose a brane-world made of two non-interacting homogeneous and isotropic matter-energy components, so we may write $\rho=\rho_1+\rho_2$ and $p=p_1+p_2$.
-One of this components could always be the brane tension $\rho_i=-p_i=b$.
 In this subsection we consider a splitting like that of Fig.1, and impose continuity of the normal vectors at the separation point.
 We assume that the whole spacetime possesses the symmetries we imposed above, so the intermediate region has to be Schwarzschild-AdS, with some $(M,\Lambda_5)$ parameters.
 As we assumed a unique cosmological constant for the entire spacetime, the geometry of the intermediate region would be determined by the mass parameter $M_{int}$ and the orientation of $\nabla r$ on it.
-As in Section \ref{2splitting}, both $M_{int}$ and $\nabla r$ are uniquely determined by the junction and consistency conditions applied to each splitting component.